 What are the 3 types of pozole?

-Pozole has three popular variations: rojo, verde, and blanco.
+Pozole has three popular variations: pozole rojo, pozole verde, and pozole blanco.
 Each has its own unique flavor based on the chiles used in the broth.
 Rojo is typically made with a combination of guajillo, ancho, and arbol.
 Verde is made with jalapeños, poblanos, and serranos.
 Blanco is made with no chiles at all!

 What is pozole blanco in English?